At Queniborough CE Primary School we teach Character as part of our curriculum

 • The correct combination of muscles applied to the task at hand is the route to success.

-• If we have areas that are perceived as weaker-the best response is not to avoid this ‘muscle’ but to make yourself exercise it (confidence, self-control etc.)
+• If we have areas that are perceived as a weaker-the best response is not to avoid this ‘muscle’ but to make yourself exercise it (confidence, self-control, etc.)

 It is important that children internalize the idea that we each possess the full range of characteristics celebrated, and that they can strengthen all of these capacities through sustained effort.
 School is a great opportunity to explore new ways to develop these transferable, and valued, human traits.

 As a school we have chosen 30 character words.
 7 of these words are our Christian Values.
 (These are in bold) We have split the words into three groups:

 |EYFS and Year 1||Years 2 and 3||Years 4, 5 and 6|

 During school time, the character words will be introduced into students’ work, giving them opportunities to reflect on which ones they are using, and recognise how to build and apply the character vocabulary in their work at school, at home, and in life.
 You will increasingly notice your child using these character words in their work, in communications from the school, and in other ways.
 We hope that you will want to help them build these characteristics at home as well